5 Half-Life and Terminal Phase

 tlast = 24, hl_method = "log-linear")

-# Tobit — includes the BLQ observations as left-censored at lloq
+# Tobit — includes the BLQ observations as left-censored at the scalar lloq

 hl_tobit <- pk.calc.half.life(conc = conc_tobit, time = time_tobit, tmax = 1,